If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Abbott Laboratories (ABT) is a large health care firm that develops, makes, and sells medical devices, diagnostic products, nutritional products, and generic pharmaceuticals.
 Among other things, it’s responsible for FreeStyle (and FreeStyle Libre) glucose monitors, Pedialyte hydration products, Similac formulas, PediaSure children’s nutritional products, and BinaxNow COVID-19 antigen tests.

 Medical devices are Abbott’s biggest breadwinner at about 45% of revenues, and has been a key driver of growth of late.
-The company has reported seven consecutive quarters of double-digit growth in medical devices, with strong high-teens organic growth in diabetes and structural heart products.
+The company has reported eight consecutive quarters of double-digit growth in medical devices, with more-than-20% organic growth in diabetes and structural heart products.

-That’s among the many reasons William Blair is in a crowded bull camp of 23 Buys (versus five Holds and one Sell) on ABT shares.
+That’s among the many reasons William Blair is in a crowded bull camp of 19 Buys (versus nine Holds and no Sells) on ABT shares.

 Argus Research’s David Toung (Buy) offers other reasons to like Abbott right now:

-“We believe that Abbott’s growth drivers (including the FreeStyle Libre, electrophysiology products, leadless pacemakers, and cardiovascular devices) and ability to develop and launch new products will lead to continued growth in sales and earnings,” Tongue says.
-“We note that Abbott plans to expand the FreeStyle portfolio beyond the diabetic market and into the athletic market.
-We are encouraged by the recovery of market share in the U.S. Pediatric Nutrition business.”
+“We believe that Abbott’s growth drivers (including the FreeStyle Libre, electrophysiology products, leadless pacemakers, and cardiovascular devices) and its ability to develop and launch new products could lead to continued growth in sales and earnings,” Toung says.
+“We note that Abbott plans to expand the FreeStyle portfolio beyond the diabetic market and to the consumer market.”

-Abbott is a Dividend King—a Dividend Aristocrat with at least 50 consecutive years of payout growth—whose cash distribution streak has continued even after spinning off biopharma unit AbbVie (ABBV) at the start of 2013.
+Abbott also is a Dividend King—a Dividend Aristocrat with at least 50 consecutive years of payout growth—whose cash distribution streak has continued even after spinning off biopharma unit AbbVie (ABBV) at the start of 2013.
 And the dividend itself dates back a full century, to 1924.
-For now, a safe payout ratio of 46% of 2025’s projected earnings provides little reason to think both streaks won’t continue.
+For now, a safe payout ratio of 45% of 2025’s projected earnings implies both streaks can continue.

 Best Dividend Stock #8: Emerson Electric